-As well as heating your wet room’s floor and shower tray with a floor heating system, wet rooms are also the perfect space in your home to install a Warmup Wall Heater or other Bathroom Accessories.
+As well as heating your wet room’s floor and shower tray with a floor heating system, wet rooms are also the perfect space in your home in which to install Warmup’s StickyMat 3D Wall Heater or other heating solutions from our Bathroom Collection.

 Wall Heating in a Wet Room

-Imagine showering in a cosy wet room with both gently warmed floor tiles and wall tiles – by using underfloor heating with a Wall Heater your dream wet room can be a reality.
+Imagine showering in a cosy wet room with both gently warmed floor tiles and wall tiles – by using Warmup’s floor heating alongside our StickyMat 3D Wall Heating System your dream wet room can be a reality.
 Wall Heating systems are recommended for use with tiled or stone wall finishes and bring another layer of warmth and comfort to the room.
-These systems are ideal as a secondary heat source and assist in reducing the chance of mould build-up and are also great for wet rooms with higher levels of heat loss.
+This innovative system is ideal as a secondary heat source and can assist in reducing the chance of mould build-up; it’s also great for wet rooms with higher levels of heat loss.

 Bathroom Accessories for a Wet Room